Value stream mapping is among the most important practices of Lean. Learn more about it and check out how to implement

 The Value stream mapping process allows you to create a detailed visualization of all steps in your work process.
-It is a representation of the flow of goods from supplier to customer through your organization.
+It is a representation of the flow of goods from supplier to the customer through your organization.

 For example, the value a software company delivers to its customers are software solutions and all features inside.

 A value stream map puts on display all the important steps of your work process necessary to deliver value from start to finish.
 It allows you to visualize every task that your team works on and provides single glance status reports about the progress of each assignment.

 It is important to clarify that according to Lean, value is everything that the customer would pay for.
 However, when it comes to mapping a value stream, there are steps that may not bring direct value to your customer but help to ensure that you will be able to deliver the final product/service.

 A clear example of such steps are the quality inspections that are an irreplaceable step in every production process.
 Your customer is not paying you to do these checks but if you deliver a final product that doesn’t meet their quality standard or expectations, they will be less willing to buy from you ever again.